A System Level Approach to LQR Control of the Diffusion Equation: Equivalence to LQR Control

 \section{Equivalence to LQR Control}

-We demonstrate that the solution to our $H_2$ design problem indeed recovers the solution to the standard infinite-horizon LQR problem for the diffusion equation. \begin{proposition} Let $(\mathcal{F}\psi_0)(\kappa) = 1$ for all $\kappa$. \footnote{Note that the ``response" (weak solution) of a system to this initial condition is equal to the Green's Function of the linear PDE describing the system dynamics, and that $\mathcal{F}$ here is the extension of the Fourier transform to the space of distributions.} Then the standard LQR problem \eqref{eq:LQR} is equivalent to the $H_2$ problem of interest \eqref{eq:H2_formulation}. \end{proposition}
+We demonstrate that the solution to our closed-loop $\mathcal{H}_2$ design problem \eqref{eq:CL_formulation} recovers the solution to the standard infinite-horizon LQR problem for the diffusion equation. \begin{proposition} The standard LQR problem \eqref{eq:LQR} and the $\mathcal{H}_2$ problem of interest \eqref{eq:CL_formulation} have the same solution $K^{\rm opt}$. \end{proposition}